scrapinghub/webstruct/docs/tutorial.rst

 >>> import urllib2
 >>> html = urllib2.urlopen("http://scrapinghub.com/contact").read()

-Then create a :class:`~.NER` instance initialized with a trained model.
+Then create a :class:`~.NER` instance initialized with a trained model:
-The model must provide a ``transform`` method that extracts features from HTML tokens and predicts labels for these tokens.
-A pipeline created with :func:`.create_wapiti_pipeline` function fits this definition:

 >>> ner = webstruct.NER(model)

+The ``model`` must provide a ``transform`` method that extracts features from HTML tokens and predicts labels for these tokens.
+A pipeline created with :func:`.create_wapiti_pipeline` function fits this definition.

 Finally, use :meth:`.NER.extract` method to extract entities:

 >>> ner.extract(html)
 [('Scrapinghub', 'ORG'), ..., ('Iturriaga 3429 ap.
 1', 'STREET'), ...]

-:class:`~.NER` helper class combines HTML loading, HTML tokenization, feature extraction, CRF model and entity building; it is a more convenient way to extract entities.

-If you want to do it without :class:`~.NER` helper, the steps are:
+Generally, the steps are:

 1. Load data using :class:`~.HtmlLoader` loader.
 If a custom HTML cleaner was used for loading training data make sure to apply it here as well.